yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/resources_data_maps.md

 {
 "title": "Manage data maps",
 "linkTitle": "Manage data maps",
+"weight": 4,
 "date": "2019-10-17",
-"description": "Data maps enable you to define how to map XML and JSON messages to other XML and JSON message formats.
-Mappings can be from XML to XML, XML to JSON, JSON to JSON, or JSON to XML. "
+"description": "Create data maps to map XML and JSON messages to other XML and JSON message formats."
 }

 Data maps enable you to define how to map XML and JSON messages to other XML and JSON message formats.
 Mappings can be from XML to XML, XML to JSON, JSON to JSON, or JSON to XML.